liolaarc/monki/README.md

 $ git push
 ```

-This created `lumen/monki.l` within `lumen/` along with all of Lumen's files.
+This created `lumen/monki.l` along with all of Lumen's files.
 A `monki.l` file tells Monki what to do to the subfolder it resides in.

 If you just want a copy of someone's repo, then you won't need to edit any `monki.l` files.  `monki clone foo/bar dst` automatically generates a `dst/monki.l` file for you.